 2024 Annual Meeting Highlights

-The 18th International IPS Learning Community Annual Meeting, May 29 – 30 (half-day), 2024, will be held at the Hilton Chicago.
+The 18th International IPS Learning Community Annual Meeting was held on May 29 – 30 (half-day), 2024, at the Hilton Chicago.

 2024 Annual Meeting Resources